- April 21, 2018

 Participants wishing to bring soil samples should indicate as such on their registration form.
 We will limit the pool of samples to 10, with preference given to those who register first.

 To collect a sample, use an apple corer to take a representative sample of one area you would like to assess.
 Combine all samples in a bag, mix, and then bring about 2 tablespoons of the mixture to class.
 You can bring your sample in a jar or a plastic bag.
 Please be sure to gather your sample right before the class, when the weather is warmest.
+Be sure NOT to cut off all oxygen to the jar or bag once you’ve collected the sample.
+Leave a small opening in the seal.
+You don’t want to sample to dry out completely, but you don’t want to deprive oxygen-loving critters of any air.

 Venue: Mills River Educational Farm